jamisoncrawford/hancock/codebook.md

   - `Black or African American`
 * `ssn_sub`: Binary or logical value indicating whether the `ssn` value is missing and substituted with a unique ID for distinction

-## Financial & Time-Related Variables
+## Finance- & Time-Related Variables

 Finance- and time-related variables include: